Back to Covid Inquiry Modules and Timeline

 Covid Inquiry Module 4

-Module 4 will examine Vaccines and Therapeutics.
-You can read more about the Scope of Module 4 below.
-The first preliminary hearing was heard on 13th September 2023 and a second preliminary hearing is scheduled for 8th February 2024.
-It is expected that hearings for this Module will take place over 4 weeks in the Summer of 2024, ahead of the larger Module 3.
+Module 4 examined Vaccines and Therapeutics.
+The first preliminary hearing was heard on 13th September 2023 and a second preliminary on 8th February 2024.
+The hearings for this Module took place 14th - 31st January 2025.

 Module 4 scope